GaborFicsor/steezy-spatula/README.md

      * The reason for doing this, is to reduce the size of the deployed application and improve the performance of the deployment process
      * When we are finished developing our project we need to remove it from the **Config Vars**

- * We should store every image on Cloudinary, except the ones that go into the **README.md** documentation
 ### Forking

 <hr>